propanedreams/URL-shortener/README.md

 URL Shortener - Flask Application

 This is a basic URL Shortener application built with Flask.
 It allows you to shorten long URLs and access them via short URLs.
+This is a personal project which will get better with time
 Features

     Shorten a URL: Converts a long URL into a short URL.
     Redirect: Access the original URL using the short URL.
+    Using sqlite as storage.
     Debugging: View all stored URL mappings.

 Prerequisites